-We, the members and friends of Elizabethton Alliance Church, in Elizabethton, TN, have partnered with Samaritan’s Purse and other government and non-government entities to form a network of volunteers to assist an Afghan family of five that is expected to arrive early in 2022 in the Johnson City, TN area.
+We, the members and friends of Elizabethton Alliance Church, in Elizabethton, TN, have partnered with government and non-government entities to form a network of volunteers to assist an Afghan family of four that arrived in early November, 2022, in the Johnson City, TN.

-As you can imagine, the establishing of a new home in a foreign land can be very intimidating, so our goal is help our Afghan friends become culturally oriented to life in the USA and assist them as they become thriving, self-supporting citizens.
+As you can imagine, the establishing of a new home in a foreign land can be very intimidating, so our goal has been to help our Afghan friends become culturally oriented to life in the USA and assist them as they become thriving, self-supporting citizens.

 Long before their arrival, we are preparing to assist them in the several areas, including the following: